farshed/farshed.github.io/src/content/blog/generative-musings.md

 ![The moment of Nirvana](/media/blog/dalle3/7.webp)

-_Siddhartha Gautama achieves Nirvana under the Bodhi tree as his past lives bear witness to the moment._
+_Siddhartha Gautama achieves Nirvana under the Bodhi tree as his past lives in the background bear witness to the moment._

 ![Cosmic complexities](/media/blog/dalle3/5.webp)